One of our main goals is to provide post diagnostic support to the clients, relatives and friends.

 We liaise with various organizations and institutions on behalf of clients and families to ensure that they receive as much support.
 We communicate with other health and social welfare services, SASSA and other service providers to facilitate access for our clients.

-These are places where our clients come with their carers and engage in activities aimed at improving their wellbeing.
+Twice a month, clients and their carers can visit our centre and engage in activities aimed at improving their wellbeing.
 They engage and socialise in a friendly environment.
 They enjoy refreshments and lunch with trained people on hand to give help where needed.

 Carer Support Groups